-Fusarium Head Blight (FHB) or 'scab' can potentially be a financially devastating disease of cereal crops.
-Under environmental conditions of excessive moisture and alternating warm/cool temperature, Fusarium mold can grow and produce mycotoxins or secondary metabolites, including deoxynivalenol (DON) or vomitoxin.
-High DON concentrations in wheat and barley can exceed recommended guidelines for grain use and render the cereals as unacceptable for processing into foods or animal feeds.
+Fusarium Head Blight (FHB) or 'scab' can be a costly disease of cereal crops.
+Under environmental conditions of excessive moisture and alternating warm/cool temperature, Fusarium mold can grow in field crops and produce mycotoxins or secondary metabolites, including deoxynivalenol (DON) or vomitoxin.
+DON concentrations in wheat and barley can exceed recommended guidelines for grain use and render the cereals as unacceptable for processing into foods or animal feeds.